BUSHSAFE

 Military-centric survival covers skills such as Evasion, Resistance and Escape, and are known by the military acronym of SERE.
 Whilst it includes basic wilderness survival and rescue, military focus is on resistance to interrogation, communication and military codes of conduct.
 Some SERE skills (such as concealed fire making) are in opposition to maximising your rescue as a civilian.
 Others are not just for the military - evasion techniques have also been used successfully by civilians in kidnap and hijack scenarios, escaping high-risk travel locations, or escaping dangerous personal situations.

-Survival skills are also geography and environment dependent - urban, rural, survival at sea, wilderness survival in tropical/polar/temperate and arid climates can all differ.
+Survival skills are geography and environment dependent - urban, rural, survival at sea, wilderness survival in tropical/polar/temperate and arid climates can all differ.
 Whilst some skills are generic, each of these environments also has a unique set of risks and challenges and responses, which may not be suitable in other environments.

 We teach preparedness, survival and rescue skills for the wilderness and hope that in starting your survival skills journey, you'll develop the same love, appreciation and respect for nature as we have.

-Copyright © 2022 Bushsafe - All Rights Reserved.
+Copyright © 2025 Bushsafe - All Rights Reserved.

-Powered by GoDaddy
+Powered by